mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-To be fair, there is a dedicated function called `count` to count the number of elements of a finite flow.
-It's a terminal operation either and it returns the number of elements emitted by the flow.
+A dedicated function called `count` counts the number of elements of a finite flow.
+It's a terminal operation that returns the number of elements the flow emits.
 Then, the previous example can be rewritten as follows:

 ```kotlin
 val numberOfJlaActors_v2: Int = zackSnyderJusticeLeague.count()
 ```

-As you might guess, the `fold` and the `count` functions doesn't work well with infinite flows.
-In fact, the library gives us a dedicated function for infinite flows, the `scan` function.
-It works like `fold`, accumulating the emitted values.
+As you might guess, the `fold` and the `count` functions don't work well with infinite flows.
+The library gives us a dedicated function for infinite flows, the `scan` function.
+It works like a `fold`, accumulating the emitted values.
 However, it emits the result of the partial accumulation of each step.
 Unlike the `fold` function, the `scan` function is not a terminal operation.

-For sake of completeness, let's emit a value that represents the number of actors emitted by the `infiniteJLFlowActors` flow at every value emission.
+For completeness, let's emit a value representing the number of actors emitted by the `infiniteJLFlowActors` flow at every value emission.
 We can add a delay of 1 second to make the code more spicy:

 ```kotlin
 infiniteJLFlowActors